FortAwesome/wordpress-fontawesome/docs/wordpress-7-readiness.md

 **Plugin version audited:** 5.1.5 (`main`)
 **Date:** 2026-07-18
 **Revised:** 2026-07-27 — the original P0 `getComputedStyle` finding was **retracted** after browser testing disproved it; see [Investigated and dismissed](#investigated-and-dismissed).
+**Revised:** 2026-07-27 (second pass) — the **cross‑frame half** of the custom‑event‑bus finding was also retracted, along with the two other cross‑frame "verify" items that rested on the same assumption.
+A real defect *was* found and fixed in that same code: an unbounded listener leak.
+See [P1 — Custom‑event bus](#p1--customevent-bus-on-the-global-document-listener-leak-fixed).
 **Scope:** Compatibility with WordPress 7.0, with emphasis on the **iframed block editor** and how the plugin's block / rich‑text format behave inside it.
 **References:**
 - [WordPress 7.0 Field Guide](https://make.wordpress.org/core/2026/05/14/wordpress-7-0-field-guide/)
-- [PR #298 — "Add `enqueue_block_assets` to action hooks"](https://github.com/FortAwesome/wordpress-fontawesome/pull/298) (open, unmerged as of this audit)
+- [PR #298 — "Add `enqueue_block_assets` to action hooks"](https://github.com/FortAwesome/wordpress-fontawesome/pull/298) — **merged** as `d27300dd`.
+See the note under P0 about what it did and did not change.

-> **Note on methodology.** This is a **static‑analysis** audit.
-A dockerized WordPress 7 environment was not available, so none of the findings below have been confirmed by running the plugin in a live WP7 iframed editor.
-Every item marked **Verify** needs a runtime check once an environment is available.
+> **Note on methodology.** This started as a **static‑analysis** audit; a dockerized WordPress 7 environment was not available.
+Items still marked **Verify** have not been run against WP7.
 File/line references are to the current `main`.
 >
+> **Static analysis produced two false positives here.** Both were "outer window touches inner element, therefore cross‑frame bug," and both dissolved once the actual mechanism was checked:
+>
-> **One exception:** the cross‑frame `getComputedStyle` question *was* settled empirically, by reproducing the outer‑window/inner‑element shape directly in Chromium, Firefox, and WebKit (see [Investigated and dismissed](#investigated-and-dismissed)).
-That is the standard the other cross‑frame items should be held to before they are treated as real — **static analysis produced a false positive here, and may have produced others.**
+> 1. The `getComputedStyle` P0, disproved by reproducing the shape in Chromium, Firefox, and WebKit (see [Investigated and dismissed](#investigated-and-dismissed)).
+> 2. The custom‑event‑bus P1, disproved by reading what WP core actually puts inside the iframe (see [below](#p1--customevent-bus-on-the-global-document-listener-leak-fixed)).
+>
+> That is the standard the remaining cross‑frame items should be held to.
+The heuristic that generated them has a bad track record in this codebase.

 ---